 3) Construct and/or refine an argument using evidence and reasoning to support a claim a.
-Construct, use, and/or present an oral and written argument, to support or refute an explanation or a model for a phenomenon (science), or a solution to a problem (engineering), that is supported by: A claim or set of claims Relevant empirical evidence (e.g., observations, data, and/or a model) to support the claim and, Scientific reasoning (Incorporate scientific principles, theories, and/or ideas) to support evidence linked to claim b.
+Construct, use, and/or present an oral and written argument, to support or refute an explanation or a model for a phenomenon (science), or a solution to a problem (engineering), that is supported by: A claim or set of claims Relevant empirical evidence (e.g., observations, data, and/or a model) to support the claim and, Scientific reasoning (incorporate scientific principles, theories, and/or ideas) to support evidence linked to claim b.
 Refine claim or set of claims based on an evaluation of the evidence presented a.
-Construct, use, and/or present an oral and written argument or counter-arguments based on data and evidence. b.
+Construct, use, and/or present an oral and written argument, to support or refute an explanation or a model for a phenomenon (science), or a solution to a problem (engineering), that is supported by: A claim or set of claims Relevant empirical evidence (e.g., observations, data, and/or a model) to support the claim and, Scientific reasoning (incorporate scientific principles, theories, and/or ideas) to support evidence linked to claim b.
 Refine claim or set of claims based on an evaluation of the data and evidence presented 4) [Engineering] Make, defend, and/or evaluate a claim about the effectiveness/ merit of an object or design solution using evidence a.
-Make and defend a claim (or set of claims) related to a design solution that: supports or refutes the advertised performance of a device, process, or system, are based on empirical evidence about the effectiveness of a design solution (whether or not the technology meets relevant criteria and constraints) are based on evidence about the natural or designed world. b.
-Evaluate competing design solutions based on jointly developed and agreed-upon design criteria b.
+Make and defend a claim (or set of claims) related to a design solution that: supports or refutes the advertised performance of a device, process, or system, are based on empirical evidence about the effectiveness of a design solution (whether or not the technology meets relevant criteria and constraints) reflects scientific knowledge, and student-generated evidence. b.
+Evaluate competing design solutions based on jointly developed and agreed-upon design criteria a.
+Make and defend a claim (or set of claims) related to a design solution that: supports or refutes the advertised performance of a device, process, or system, are based on empirical evidence about the effectiveness of a design solution (whether or not the technology meets relevant criteria and constraints) are based on scientific knowledge and/ or student-generated evidence about the natural or designed world. b.
 Evaluate competing design solutions based on relevant factors such as economic, societal, environmental, and ethical consideration.